Subjunctive (Ancient Greek)

 The two moods subjunctive and optative together cover most of the areas covered by the Latin subjunctive.
-However, one area for which the subjunctive is used in Latin but not in Greek is for counterfactual situations in the present or past (e.g. "it would be happening (but isn't)", "it would have happened (but didn't)", "I should have done it (but didn't)" etc.).
+However, one area for which the subjunctive is used in Latin but not in Greek is for counterfactual situations in the present or past (e.g. "it would be happening", "it would have happened").
 For this area of meaning the imperfect and aorist indicative tenses are used in Ancient Greek.

 The subjunctive is still used today in Modern Greek, whereas the optative has died out.